 <COMP: INSERT FIGURE 28.5 NEAR HERE>

-Make the Cámara less permeable and more informal, get the U.K. House of Commons.
+Make the Cámara less permeable and more informal, get the UK House of Commons.
 As plenary time became a scarce commodity with suffrage extension and industrialization, British private members gradually abdicated their parliamentary rights, delegating all-encompassing legislative authority to the cabinet (Cox 1987).
 But speaking time in the Commons remains formally reserved for individual MPs, who are recognized by a non-partisan Speaker (Blumenau and Damiani, this volume).
 Therefore, the efficient secret of British politics that turned backbenchers into legislative nonentities by the mid-1880s was and remains an informal arrangement, a superimposition of party hierarchy over formal procedure.
 Disruption of the party system inevitably reinstates formal member prerogatives, to some extent at least.
-To the cabinet ministers’ dismay, the Brexit section that split both parties since the 2016 referendum resurrected many of the Speaker’s agenda-setting powers that had been dormant for decades—if not centuries (Economist 2019).
+To the cabinet ministers’ dismay, the Brexit section that split both parties since the 2016 referendum resurrected many of the Speaker’s agenda-setting powers that had been dormant for decades—if not centuries (Economist 2019) (Figure 28.5).

-Make less permeable but more formal, get the U.S. House.
+Make less permeable but more formal, get the US House.
 The adoption of Reed’s rules in the 1880s achieved much the same centralization of agenda power as in Commons—allowing the Speaker to curb the minority’s power to delay and to select what bills to consider in what order (Cox and McCubbins 2005; Den Hartog 2004).
 Particular to debate, the crucial innovation empowered the Speaker to refuse to recognize members seeking to make dilatory motions, making floor access impermeable.
 Unlike Commons, however, the House has routinely written these constraints in the rules it adopts every two years at the start of each term.

-Last, add permeability while keeping informality more or less constant, get the U.S. Senate.
+Last, add permeability while keeping informality more or less constant, get the US Senate.
 Cloture to stop debate requires three-fifth of Senate floor support, against majority for the Cámara’s previous question (Gelman and Goplerud, this volume).
 After a committee reports out a bill, it is automatically included in the calendar, as in the Cámara.
 However, by precedent, the majority leader, in consultation with the minority leader, schedules what bill in the calendar shall be considered next (Campbell et al. 2002; Roberts and Smith 2007).
 Absent this informal rule, the leader’s negative agenda power would be severely weakened and ineffective.

 Why so many assemblies weaken members’ legislative rights through informal mechanisms, but retain those rights formally in place is an interesting puzzle.
 The central intuition in Riker’s work offers a clue: every majority is the sum of minorities.
-There is no guarantee that the tide won’t turn in the near future, majorities losing elections or splitting to become minorities.
+There is no guarantee that the tide will not turn in the near future, majorities losing elections or splitting to become minorities.
 Retaining members’ formal rights in place is an insurance policy to remain somewhat relevant when all else fails.
 Wawro and Schickler (2006) document routine threats to “go nuclear” and remove minority rights in today’s polarized Senate, yet the filibuster remains firmly in place.

 Conclusions